 What to do Next

-Move rubbish receptacles away from the outer walls of your house and seal any cracks or crevices with a silicone caulk, you may also like to order [LINK] to put around the outer walls and indoors where you see activity.
+Move rubbish receptacles away from the outer walls of your house and seal any cracks or crevices with a silicone caulk, you may also like to order Pro-Active Rodent Defence to put around the outer walls and indoors where you see activity.
 Pour boiling water down ant holes to drown them.
 If you have aphids, white flies or mealy bugs in your garden, take steps to remove these pests as well.
 These insects attract ants because of the sweet residue they leave behind after eating sap.